The Fukushima meltdown is way too hot for humans

 Success after failure

-Toshiba returned to the heavily contaminated Unit 2 in January 2018 with a new machine carrying one camera that could pan and tilt and another attached to the tip of a telescopic guiding pipe, offering a bird's eye view.
-Once that machine reached the heart of the PCV, workers remotely lowered the pan-and-tilt camera an additional 7 and a half feet to take photos.
+Toshiba returned to the heavily contaminated Unit 2 in January 2018 with a new machine carrying one camera that could pan and tilt and another attached to the tip of a telescopic guide pipe, offering a bird's-eye view.
+Once that machine reached the heart of the PCV, workers remotely lowered the pan-and-tilt camera an additional seven and a half feet to take photos.

 "This has to all be created to address specific challenges," says Takayuki Nakahara, a specialist for Toshiba who helped create the structure to lower the robot.